[email-subscribers-form id=”2″]

 Step 5: Get real about planning

 Emergencies and surprises do occur and impact your budget.
-In the US, the Federal Reserve found 61 percent of adults say they would cover it, using cash, savings, or a credit card paid off at the next statement.
+In the US, the Federal Reserve found that 61 percent of adults say they would cover it, using cash, savings, or a credit card paid off at the next statement.

 We often think of these as ‘unexpected expenses’.
 But how unexpected are most of these?